torvalds/linux/Documentation/admin-guide/reporting-issues.rst

     *If your problem is a regression, try to narrow down when the issue was introduced as much as possible.*

-Linux lead developer Linus Torvalds insists that the Linux kernel never worsens, that's why he deems regressions as unacceptable and wants to see them fixed quickly.
+GNU/Linux lead developer Linus Torvalds insists that the GNU/Linux kernel never worsens, that's why he deems regressions as unacceptable and wants to see them fixed quickly.
 That's why changes that introduced a regression are often promptly reverted if the issue they cause can't get solved quickly any other